wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/func_keys.rst

 Function Key Destinations
 -------------------------

-A destination determines the number to dial for 'speeddial' function keys.
-A destination is determined by specifying the type of destination and its id.
+A destination determines the number to dial when using 'speeddial' function keys.
+A destination is configured by specifying the type of destination and its id.
 Destinations are pre-generated every time a new resource is created.
 In other words, a new destination will appear in the `List of Function Key Destinations`_ every time a user, group, queue, etc is created.
+Therefore, function keys do not need to be created manually.
+However, there is an exception to this rule: Function keys of type 'custom' cannot be pre-generated because the user must manually enter the number to dial.

 Here is a list of available destination types: